 In terms of working conditions, requirements in the Code focus on non-discrimination, equal pay for equal jobs, and encouraging disadvantaged groups to actively participate in workers’ and farmers’ organizations.
 Especially for plantations, there are also additional points on, for example, the right to maternity leave and the right for women to return to their jobs under the same conditions after having children.

 The UTZ Sector Partnerships program works across nine countries to address six different themes, and gender equality is integrated across them all.
 “Gender inequality is a structural problem, therefore it is very important for us to strengthen the capacities of local actors and link up with other actors – governments, companies, NGOs etc – to change minds and attitudes,” explains Joky. ”In Nicaragua for example, we are working with cooperatives in a project designed to build women’s leadership skills and economic empowerment.”

 “It’s when men and women have equal access to knowledge, information and inputs, when female farmers and workers are able to express their needs and are actively present on decision-making platforms,” says Joky.
 “When there is equal pay for equal work, fair working conditions for both men and women, and measures are being taken to reduce gender-based violence.
 For us, it’s also when companies start writing equality into their contracts as a matter of course, and invest in making it happen.”

-Want to show your customers that you contribute to addressing gender equality by sourcing UTZ?
+Want to show your customers that you contribute to addressing gender equality by sourcing UTZ certified products?
 Download our gender toolkit and use the materials in your communication.